needle-mirror/com.unity.xr.arfoundation/Documentation~/environment-probe-manager.md

 ## Manual placement

+> [!NOTE]
-**Note:** Support for manual placement and removal of environment probes depends on the underlying AR framework's capabilities.
+> Support for manual placement and removal of environment probes depends on the underlying AR framework's capabilities.
 Check the [subsystem's descriptor](xref:UnityEngine.XR.ARSubsystems.XREnvironmentProbeSubsystemDescriptor) before attempting to add or destroy an environment probe.

 To create an environment probe, add an `AREnvironmentProbe` component to a GameObject using [AddComponent](xref:UnityEngine.GameObject.AddComponent(System.Type)).
 Like [anchors](anchor-manager.md), the `AREnvironmentProbe` might be in a "pending" state for a few frames.